Frequently asked questions about Cloud Manager SaaS

 Can I remove the Connector now that I am using the SaaS platform?

 No, you should not.
-The Connector is the same software that was used to manage resources and processes within your public cloud environments, such as deploying and managing Cloud Volumes ONTAP, enabling Cloud Backup Service, deploying Cloud Compliance, and more.
+The Connector is the same software that was used to manage resources and processes within your public cloud environments, such as deploying and managing Cloud Volumes ONTAP, enabling Cloud Backup, deploying Cloud Data Sense, and more.

 Can I still use my Cloud Manager the same way that I did before (locally through the instance deployed in my VPC)?